 George Fox, Alexander Goode, Clark Poling, and John Washington were newly-minted chaplains who were accompanying troops deploying to the European Theatre in February 1943, sailing aboard the troop transport Dorchester.
 The ship was torpedoed by a German submarine off the coast of Greenland.
 What happened next was the stuff of legend, and all the more epic because the story is true, confirmed by multiple eyewitnesses.
 Read it here.

 Some people, mostly outside the military, have a problem with chaplains.
-They interpret the presence of clerics in uniform as a violation of the separation of church and state, a compromise of religious doctrines of nonviolence, a superstitious attempt to curry favor with the Almighty on the eve of battle, or a right-wing conspiracy to proselytize emotionally-vulnerable young men.
+They interpret the presence of clerics in uniform as a violation of the separation of church and state, a compromise of religious doctrines of nonviolence, a superstitious attempt to curry favor with the Almighty on the eve of battle, or a right-wing conspiracy to proselytize emotionally-vulnerable young men and women.

 All those objections are wrongheaded and ignorant of the vital role chaplains play in the military community.
 Chaplains are granted a unique privileged communication with troops and their families akin to and in some respects stronger than attorney-client privilege.
 They help build a sense of community within a military unit and are often the unofficial “morale officer,” with a finger on the organization’s emotional pulse.
 They’ll often detect impending problems that escape the commander’s attention.
 Their presence is a continuing reminder to the leaders of Soldiers, Sailors, Airmen, and Marines that their troops are first of all human beings, with all that implies, including a soul that requires nurturing and encouragement, that reaches toward God even, and perhaps especially, in time of war.